A fan’s guide – the club from early doors to today

 The stand-out player of the period was striker Georgios Savva.
 As George Jayyus, he was also the first foreigner to play for an Israeli club, Maccabi Haifa.
 As George Savva, he was on Bristol City’s books in 1952-53.

-The domestic game became dominated by teams from Limassol and Famagusta – and Omonia.
+The domestic game became dominated by teams from Limassol and Famagusta – and local rivals Omonia.
 APOEL had to wait until the 1990s to re-establish consistent, title-winning form.

-With prolific striker Yiannos Ioannou, APOEL gave Bayern Munich, AEK Athens and Paris Saint-Germain stiff challenge in Europe, going on to draw with Deportivo La Coruña and Espanyol in later campaigns.
+With prolific striker Yiannos Ioannou, APOEL gave Bayern Munich, AEK Athens and Paris Saint-Germain stiff challenges in Europe, going on to draw with Deportivo La Coruña and Espanyol in later campaigns.

 The Serb also scored vital goals for APOEL in their first Champions League campaign of 2009-10, including an opener against Atlético Madrid and a late equaliser at Stamford Bridge against Chelsea.